MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/overview.md

 ## Shell

-PowerShell is modern command shell that includes all of the best features of other popular shells.
+PowerShell is modern command shell that includes the best features of other popular shells.
 Unlike most shells that only accept and return text, PowerShell accepts and returns .NET Objects.

-Features
+The shell includes the following features:

 - Robust command-line [history][]
 - Tab completion and command prediction (See [about_PSReadLine][])
 - Supports command and parameter [aliases][]
 - [Pipeline][] for chaining commands
-- In console [help][] system similar to Unix `man` pages
+- In-console [help][] system, similar to Unix `man` pages

 ## Scripting language

 PowerShell is built on the .NET Common Language Runtime (CLR).
 All inputs and outputs are .NET objects.
 No need to parse text output to extract information from output.
+The PowerShell scripting language includes the following features:

 - Extensible through [functions][], [classes][], [scripts][], and [modules][]
 - Extensible [formatting system][formatting] for easy output